Realmonia/personal-notes/Container/LearnContainerization.md

     - Should I try to understand how kubernetes are interacting CNI and how does it change the underlying network on linux system?
   - Currently there is only one node in the cluster.
 Should I try to load balancing it?
     - Should I try to create my own load balancer?
     - How does kubernetes do load balancing?
-Is it on the
+Is it on the control plane?
 ### More Basics
   - Read https://iximiuz.com/en/posts/container-learning-path/
   - From the suggestion from above link, the first thing I should learn is Container runtimes - Linux namespaces and cgroups.